 Resolution:

-Insights from human collaboration
+Insights from Human Collaboration

-What went well
+What went well:

-Feedback from humans
+Feedback from Human Partner:

-Tomorrow’s goals
+Tomorrow’s Goals:

-Review and fix UI scan results.
+Review and correct UI scan results.

 Update changelog.md.